 The panoramic mountain views are the main reason for embarking on the base camp treks.
 Nonetheless, if you choose the wrong time, you may not be satisfied with the mountain views.
 Fortunately, November saves you from such predicaments.

-As the monsoon has passed, there will be less humidity in the air in November.
+As the monsoon has passed, the humidity will be lower in November.
 With less moisture, the skies will have fewer clouds, allowing you to have pristine views of the Himalayan peaks, including Everest, Ama Dablam, Lhotse, Changtse, Makalu, Nuptse, etc. On clear days with less fog and mist, you can enjoy these magnificent Eastern Himalayan views without obstruction.

-Imagine waking up to such incredible mountain views, walking on the trails with mountains touching the horizon, and ending the day with the crispness of the allure of alpine peaks.
+Imagine waking up to incredible mountain views, walking the trails with mountains touching the horizon, and ending the day with the crisp allure of alpine peaks.
 Doesn’t this feel like a rewarding adventure?

 Festival Delights

 Do you know what will make your Everest base camp trek in November more memorable?
 It’s the festival magic you can celebrate while walking back and forth across the Nepalese land.
-Following the lunar calendar, November features a list of festivals, including Tihar, Chaath, and Mani Rimdu, among others.
+According to the lunar calendar, November features a range of festivals, including Tihar, Chaath, and Mani Rimdu.

 Mani Rimdu is a 19-day festival celebrated primarily by Sherpa communities in the Tengboche region.
 You can enjoy this incredible festival by being part of their dances, prayers, and feasts while making your way through the Tengboche Monastery during the trek.
 Timing your Everest Base Camp trek in November will give you an excellent opportunity to learn more about Nepal by discovering its unique culture and traditions.